Hey, folks, Coco up at rushlimbaugh.com is going to link to that map I was just talking about.

 He thinks it's stupid.

-So one of the added criticisms that that establishment media and others are saying, you know, if Trump really does this, is he not even thinking about the pork barrel aspects of this?
+So one of the added criticisms that establishment media and others are saying, you know, if Trump really does this, is he not even thinking about the pork barrel aspects of this?

-For example, they say, if Trump really does a trillion dollar infrastructure bill, does he have no idea how many members of Congress and the Senate are going to be adding their little projects here to get their little portion of the pie?
+For example, they say, if Trump really does a trillion-dollar infrastructure bill, does he have no idea how many members of Congress and the Senate are going to be adding their little projects here to get their little portion of the pie?

 And that failed for Obama.

-And so they're still plugging Trump into the system is that Trump's deal won't work because the pork barrel people will go in there and destroy it, or because the lobbyists are not going to get what they want, or because Chuck Schumer isn't going to get what he wants.
+So Trump's deal won't work because the pork barrel people will go in there and destroy it, or because the lobbyists are not going to get what they want, or because Chuck Schumer isn't going to get what he wants.

-Meanwhile, they're making the mistake of assuming that the way Trump is going to do this is the way it's always been done, which it isn't going to be the way Trump does it, because that way never works.
+Meanwhile, they're making the mistake of assuming that the way Trump is going to do this is the way it's always been done, which it isn't going to be the way Trump does it because that way never works.

 One of the reasons we're in the mess we're in is that the people in the establishment, the political class, keep screwing these kind of projects up.

-He's going to come up here and basically let us write the bill, and he's got to go by and and associate with us and make sure we uh incorporate what he wants.
+And the hubris, if you will, or the conceit that makes all these people think that Trump is no different than any other president, he's going to come up here and basically let us write the bill, and he's got to go by and associate with us and make sure we incorporate what he wants.

-The key to this is these lobbyists.
+The key to this is these lobbyists in this AP story.

-In this AP story, I'm sure AP thinks this story is very, very damaging to Trump.
+I'm sure AP thinks this story is very, very damaging to Trump.

 What they don't understand, that this story really uncovers how Trump is going to do this.

-Again, it's not at all clear that President elect Trump's plans to spend massively on infrastructure are going to unfold as he promised.
+Again, it's not at all clear that President-elect Trump's plans to spend massively on infrastructure are going to unfold, as he promised.

 Lately, the lobbyists have begun to fear that there won't be an infrastructure proposal at all, or at least not the grand plan they've been led to expect.

-To me, understanding Trump, understanding his campaign, taking a look at how Trump has succeeded in business and the people he's done it with, and the people who's put in his cabinet, the exact point is that there may not be a massive infrastructure proposal at all.
+To me, understanding Trump, understanding his campaign, taking a look at how Trump has succeeded in business and the people he's done it with, and the people he's put in his cabinet, the exact point is that there may not be a massive infrastructure proposal at all.

-Maybe there isn't going to be some grand plan that can be carpet bombed, cherry-picked, and nuked.
+Maybe there isn't going to be some grand plan that can be carpet-bombed, cherry-picked, and nuked.

-Maybe Trump is just going to get his cabinet guys like Wilbur Ross and some of these other brilliant succeeding people and go out and make this happen.
+Maybe Trump is just going to get his cabinet guys like Wilbur Ross and some of these other brilliant, succeeding people and go out and make this happen.

 Meanwhile, all these guys in Washington only know one way, and that's their way with legislation and the Federal Treasury and the itinerant pork barrel projects that you have to have because that's just the way we do things here, Mr. Limbaugh.

-And we got to have the earmarks, and we got to have the pork barrel projects I just don't see how Trump can succeed.
+And we got to have the earmarks and we got to have the pork barrel projects.

 And they've been saying that since July 16th of 2015.

-And right in front of them is the news that Trump's going to have a task force, and he may not even use his transportation secretary in this whole project.
+And right in front of them is the news that Trump's going to have a task force and he may not even use his transportation secretary in this whole project.

-Well, well, that that won't compute.
+Well, that won't compute.

-What do you mean he's not going to use the transport?
+He's not going to use the transportation.

-Well, we're about to find freaking out.
+What we're about to find freaking out.

 Pardon my French folks, but what's so hard to understand about the fact that Trump's not one of these guys?